-- 1. The 14 Pacific Island countries and territories (PICTs) covered by this multi-country strategic plan (MCSP)1 are very diverse.
+1. The 14 Pacific Island countries and territories (PICTs) covered by this multi-country strategic plan (MCSP)1 are very diverse.
 Together, they cover 65,000 km2 of land and have a combined population of 2.54 million people2 dispersed over 15 percent of the Earth's surface.
 Their individual populations range from 900,000 (Fiji) to 1,500 (Tokelau).
 Nauru has an entirely urban population, while only 18 percent of Samoa is urban.
 These PICTs, all of which are small island developing states (SIDS),3 are commonly grouped into the regions of Melanesia, Polynesia and Micronesia.
-There are, however, several country typologies across the region with varying settlement and economic patterns, island topography and risk exposure; this necessitates a detailed, country-specific approach. - 2.
-The Human Development Index indicates that some PICTs have a high level of human development (Fiji, Palau, Samoa and Tonga) and others, medium.4 Kiribati, Solomon Islands and Tuvalu are classed as least developed countries (LDCs).
+There are, however, several country typologies across the region with varying settlement and economic patterns, island topography and risk exposure; this necessitates a detailed, country-specific approach.

+- 2. The Human Development Index indicates that some PICTs have a high level of human development (Fiji, Palau, Samoa and Tonga) and others, medium.4 Kiribati, Solomon Islands and Tuvalu are classed as least developed countries (LDCs).
 Solomon Islands is scheduled to graduate from the LDC category in 2024, the graduation of Tuvalu is under consideration and a decision on the graduation of Kiribati has been deferred to 2024.5 - 3.
 Regional gross domestic product (GDP) is estimated to have grown by 4.5 percent in 2022, with contractions in the Federated States of Micronesia (-0.5 percent), Palau (-2.5 percent), Samoa (-6.0 percent), Solomon Islands (-4.5 percent) and Tonga (-1.6 percent).6 The PICT economies vary in their composition and exposure to international markets but generally depend on food and fuel imports and are therefore vulnerable to the global food crisis.
 PICTs dependent on tourism have recovered slowly from the economic shock and border closures caused by the coronavirus disease 2019 (COVID-19) pandemic.
-Remittances constitute a growing share of Pacific economies, amounting to 10 percent of GDP).7 The importance of remittances further exposes these economies to global economic fluctuations. - 4.
+Remittances constitute a growing share of Pacific economies, amounting to 10 percent of regional GDP; they are highest in Tonga (39 percent of GDP) and Samoa (25.3 percent of GDP).7 The importance of remittances further exposes these economies to global economic fluctuations. - 4.
 Women in the Pacific face a number of barriers to full participation and empowerment, and lack of women's empowerment is an obstacle to sustainable development for the region.
 Women's participation in the formal labour force is low across the region.
 Gender inequality data are lacking for many PICTs, but the 2022 Global Gender Gap report ranks Fiji as 107th and Vanuatu as 111th out of 146 countries.
-Although Vanuatu has made the greatest progress on the index out of all countries and territories in the Asia-Pacific region, more progress is needed.8 Gender-based violence is prevalent across the region: over a quarter of women in Kiribati, Samoa, Solomon Islands, Tuvalu and Vanuatu have experienced
+Although Vanuatu has made the greatest progress on the index out of all countries and territories in the Asia-Pacific region, more progress is needed.
+Gender-based violence is prevalent across the region: over a quarter of women in Kiribati, Samoa, Solomon Islands, Tuvalu and Vanuatu have experienced violence by a current or former partner.
+Representation of women in parliaments is low.